On the convex characterisation of the set of unital quantum channels

 is linearly independent. \end{theorem}

-From this theorem it follows that the Kraus rank of an extreme point of $\Xi^{UT}_{d,d}$ is upper bounded by $ \floor{\sqrt{2d^2}}$ since at most $2d^2$ matrices $K^{\dagger}_i K_j \oplus K_i K^{\dagger}_j$ can be linearly independent provided that the maximum number of non-zero values of these matrices is $2d^2$.
-For example, if we fix the dimension $d=3$ we get that the rank of the extreme points of unital and trace-preserving maps is upper bounded by $\floor{\sqrt{18}}=4$.
-Extreme points of the set $\Xi^{UT}_{3,3}$ with Kraus rank one correspond to the case of unitary maps which can be expressed as $\mathcal{E}(\rho)=U \rho U$ where $U$ is a unitary matrix.
-Landau and Streater established that there are no extreme points of $\Xi^{UT}_{3,3}$ of rank two as all of them can be decomposed as convex sums of rank one points \autocite{Landau1993}.
-However, extreme points of $\Xi^{UT}_{3,3}$ with rank three and four exist and several examples of such maps exist throughout the literature.
+From this theorem, it follows that the Kraus rank of an extreme point of $\Xi^{UT}_{d,d}$ is upper bounded by $\sqrt{2d^2}$ since at most $2d^2$ matrices $K^{\dagger}_i K_j \oplus K_i K^{\dagger}_j$ can be linearly independent as their number of non-zero elements of these matrices is bounded by $2d^2$.
+For example, for dimension, $d=3$ the rank of the extreme points of unital and trace-preserving maps is upper bounded by $\sqrt{18}$.